Background of the St Peter’s Pottery also known as the Thomas Fell Factory

 The Thomas Fell factory was built in 1817.
 It made creamware and other earthenwares until 1890.
-Production of pearlware was largely replaced by whiteware beginning in the mid-1800s.
+Beginning in the mid-1800s, the production of pearlware was largely replaced by whiteware.

 Pearlware

-Pearlware is distinct from creamware in having a blue-tinged glaze produced by the use of cobalt and a body somewhat modified to produce a ware that was slightly greyish in appearance.
+Pearlware is distinct from creamware in that it has a blue-tinged glaze produced by the use of cobalt and a body somewhat modified to produce a ware that is slightly grayish in appearance.
 Pearlware was developed to meet the demand for substitutes for Chinese porcelain amongst the growing middle classes of the time in England.

 Enameling